 Related article: Is Dedicated Fleet Service Right For Your Company?

-Burlington Northern and Santa Fe Railway, better known as BNSF, was founded in 1849.
-And today is the second-largest American railroad company.
-Spanning 28 states and three Canadian provinces, BNSF has 32,500 miles of track and 8,000 locomotives.
-Which employs more than 41,000 people.
-Products shipped most frequently include grains, raw materials, electronics, apparel, and low-sulfur coal.
+Burlington Northern and Santa Fe Railway, better known as BNSF, is one of the prominent rail freight companies in the United States.
+Founded in 1849, it is now the second-largest American railroad company.
+Spanning 28 states and three Canadian provinces, BNSF operates an extensive network with 32,500 miles of track and 8,000 locomotives.
+This vast operation employs more than 41,000 people, highlighting its significant role in the rail freight industry.
+Products shipped most frequently by BNSF include grains, raw materials, electronics, apparel, and low-sulfur coal, demonstrating the diverse range of commodities transported by this major rail freight company.

 Since 1827, CSX Transportation has helped transport goods across the United States.
 The company operates a 21,000-mile system in 23 states.
 Like the District of Columbia, and the Canadian provinces of Ontario and Quebec.
 Its network reaches nearly two-thirds of the nation’s population.
 Which connects to more than 230 short-line and regional railroads.
 And more than 70 sea, river, and lake ports along the Atlantic and Gulf coasts, the Mississippi River, the Great Lakes the Saint Lawrence Seaway.